jsa214-jihoon/cmpt471-group16/README.md

 <src hostname> ping <dst hostname>
 iperf <src hostname> <dst hostname>
 ```
-Exit the mininet to see the 'Traffic stats' showing the number of packets passed through each switch using counter.
+Exit (*Ctrl+C*) the mininet to see the 'Traffic stats' showing the number of packets passed through each switch using counter.

 According to the topology, there is a firewall at s2 where h2/h3 can reach h1/h4/h5, but not the other way around.
 Exception is given for h5, where h5 can still reach h2 and h3.